brandonkim12/brandonkim12.github.io/_posts/2018-12-23-the-basic-of-linear-algebra-1.md

 <center>1.
 Origin of the linear algebra</center>

 There is the historical fact that in china, the equivalent procedure for the *gauss elimination* is used as early as 200 BC.
 The main use of the linear algebra is to solve the **simultaneous equation system**.
+In *Nine Chapters of the Mathematical Art* (九章算術), whose early version of this book was burnt by the emperor Ch’in Shih Huang.
+In Chapter 8, there are 18 problems, all of which correspond to linear systems with between two and six unknown quantities.
+With one exception, all of the problems have a unique solution with the number of constraints (equations) equaling the number of unknown quantities.